AliPooladmast/AliPooladmast/README.md

 ## Greetings!

 ### I am a Software Developer

-	•	💻 Currently a frontend developer at Hörmann Digital, delivering scalable and user-friendly solutions through collaboration with talented teams.
+ • 💻 Currently working as a frontend developer at Hörmann Digital, collaborating on impactful projects with diverse teams.
  • 🚀 Over 7 years of experience in modern web and backend development with expertise in React, Angular, TypeScript, Node.js, and Java.
  • 🛠️ Passionate about solving complex problems, optimizing performance, and crafting intuitive user interfaces.
  • 🌍 Experienced in working with diverse technology stacks and creating solutions for global audiences.
  • 🍻 Fun fact: Part of my last name means “drunk” in English!
  • 💬 Ask me about my GitHub projects or connect with me on LinkedIn.

 ## Languages and Tools: